Transcript

 Yes I see it, I know I see it because...
 If only you see it on the channel.
 Determined what!
 She will post a lot of videos, she will write a lot.
 She made the little notebook.
 It took her a lot of time.

-No but it's the middle ground, it's the middle ground.
+No, but it's the middle ground, it's the middle ground.

-So it's true that sometimes yeah I'll be impulsive and that's never good.
-In general, when you make a decision about something, they say you should never make it on emotion.
-It's better to let a night pass.
-They say that night is the best time.
+So it's true that sometimes I'll be impulsive, and that's never good.
+In general, when you make a decision about something, they say you should never make it on the spur of the moment.
+It's better to let the night pass.
+They say you should sleep on it.
 And that's really important.

 Your hunger perhaps?

-When you don't eat, you become...
+When you don't eat you're...
+You become...

 It's true that when I don't eat, I go completely crazy.
 I have a really hard time managing my emotions when I don't eat.
 It's true that more and more I try to always have some food in my bag.